nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip.md

 An OTA image is always downloaded to the inactive slot and marked for testing on the next boot.
 If the new image doesn't mark itself as OK (confirmed), it will be deleted and the previous version will boot again.
 This feature is called revert.

-The hardware key is provisioned by NXP or the user and is typically unique per device instance to prevent image cloning.
+The hardware key is provisioned by NXP or a user and is typically unique per device instance to prevent image cloning.

 Compared to OVERWRITE_ONLY mode, this update strategy doesn't use MCUboot encrypted images, so there is no need to secure the MCUboot private key.
 However, the OTA image is then just a signed plaintext, which is exposed during transport.
 If the transport isn't secure, the user must implement their own secure container or utilize [SB3 as a secure capsule](sb3_common_readme.md) for the MCUboot image.